-Use the NRCS conservation practice standard, Pumping Plant (533) for a waste transfer pump where needed.
+Use the NRCS CPS Pumping Plant (Code 533) for a waste transfer pump where needed.

 Select the pump to transfer the waste material at the system pressure head and volume (rate) required.
 The type of pump will be determined by the consistency of the material and the type of solids.
 Use pump manufacturer's recommendations for the installation requirements.
+Pumps used to convey wastewater such as milkhouse and milking parlor wastewater, barnyard runoff or other type of solid laden effluent shall be a solids handling type sewage pump capable of handling a minimum of two inch solids.
+Pumps shall be able to turn on and off by both float and manual switches.
+An alarm system shall be installed to warn when the pump is not working.
+Access to pump shall be considered for maintenance and repair.